 Tag Archive for: mentalhealth

-National Family Caregiver Month – Take Time for You
+National Family Caregivers Month – Take Time for You

-Each November, we take the time to honor Family Caregivers – those who devote their lives to providing care for their family members or friends who are elderly, ill, or disabled.
+November is a time to support and honor our nation’s caregivers as part of National Family Caregivers Month.
+These special individuals devote their lives to providing empathetic care for their family members or friends who are elderly, ill, or disabled.
 The demands of caregiving can be challenging, overwhelming, and tiresome.
 It can also be rewarding and fulfilling.
-Caregivers often give so much of themselves to their family member or friend.
-It is important to remember you can’t take care of anyone else if you don’t take care of yourself first.
+Caregivers often give so much of themselves to those they care for, that they are often too tired to care for themselves.

 Common family caregiver experiences may include: